-It’s recommended to use a picture that’s at least 98 x 98 pixels and 4MB or less.
+- It’s recommended to use a picture that’s at least 98 x 98 pixels and 4MB or less.
 Use a PNG or GIF file.

-For the banner, the best results on all devices, use an image that’s at least 2048 x 1152 pixels and 6MB or less.
+- For the banner, the best results across all devices are achieved with an image that’s at least 2048 x 1152 pixels and 6 MB or less.
 These images can be changed out anytime you want throughout the year.

-Finally, let people know what your channel will be about and what kind of videos you will be sharing on it.
+- Finally, let people know what your channel will be about and what kind of videos you will be sharing on it.

 One benefit of having YouTube videos on your blog is that they will visually look appealing to readers.
 This can bring in more viewers and hopefully more subscribers to your YouTube channel.

-When you have your own channel on YouTube you can promote your blog and create more traffic to your blog.
+When you have your channel on YouTube, you can promote your blog and create more traffic to your blog.
+You may add your blog link to your descriptions so people can click to read the full article there.

 Optimizing Your YouTube Videos for Search

-Cover Image
+Cover Image – Thumbnails

 Furthermore, Tube Buddy lets you test video covers for your YouTube channel.
 You can see which cover will do better on the channel.

-Canva is a great tool for creating your cover images for YouTube.
+Canva is a great tool for creating YouTube cover images.
 You can quickly change colors and images to see which images will work best for your videos.

-One note of caution, be careful how much text you put on the cover images.
-Do save room for the video captions!
+One note of caution: Be careful how much text you put on the cover images.
+Do save room for the video captions.

 Add Your Call To Action Before Publishing